Combined DNA Index System

 The Combined DNA Index System (CODIS) is the United States national DNA database created and maintained by the Federal Bureau of Investigation.
-CODIS consists of three levels of information; Local DNA Index Systems (LDIS) where DNA profiles originate, State DNA Index Systems (SDIS) which allows for laboratories within states to share information, and the National DNA Index System (NDIS) which allows states to compare DNA information with one another.
+CODIS consists of three levels of information: Local DNA Index Systems (LDIS), where DNA profiles originate; State DNA Index Systems (SDIS), which allows for laboratories within states to share information; and the National DNA Index System (NDIS), which will enable states to compare DNA information with one another.

-The CODIS software contains multiple different databases depending on the type of information being searched against.
-Examples of these databases include, missing persons, convicted offenders, and forensic samples collected from crime scenes.
-Each state, and the federal system, has different laws for collection, upload, and analysis of information contained within their database.
+The CODIS software contains multiple databases depending on the type of information being searched against.
+Examples of these databases include missing persons, convicted offenders, and forensic samples collected from crime scenes.
+Each state and the federal system has different laws for the collection, upload, and analysis of information contained within their database.
 However, for privacy reasons, the CODIS database does not contain any personal identifying information, such as the name associated with the DNA profile.
-The uploading agency is notified of any hits to their samples and are tasked with the dissemination of personal information pursuant to their laws.
+The uploading agency is notified of any hits to their samples and is responsible for disseminating personal information in accordance with their laws.

 Establishment

 The creation of a national DNA database within the U.S. was first mentioned by the Technical Working Group on DNA Analysis Methods (TWGDAM) in 1989.
 The FBI's strategic goal was to maximize the voluntary participation of states and avoid what happened several years earlier, when eight western states, frustrated with the process of creating the national Automated Fingerprint Identification System (AFIS) network, formed their own Western Identification Network (WIN).
 The FBI's strategy to discourage states from creating systems that competed with CODIS was to develop DNA databasing software and provide it free of charge to state and local crime laboratories.
 This strategic decision--to provide software free of charge for the purpose of gaining market share--was innovative at that time and predated the browser wars.
 In 1990, the FBI began a pilot DNA databasing program with 14 state and local laboratories.

-In 1994, Congress passed the DNA Identification Act which authorized the FBI to create a national DNA database of convicted offenders as well as separate databases for missing persons and forensic samples collected from crime scenes.
+In 1994, Congress passed the DNA Identification Act, which authorised the FBI to create a national DNA database of convicted offenders as well as separate databases for missing persons and forensic samples collected from crime scenes.
 (Some in the Bureau believed the Act was not required to establish a national DNA database because the FBI's Criminal Justice Information Services Division was already using similar authorities to provide data-sharing solutions to federal, state, local, and tribal law enforcement agencies.)
-The DNA Identification Act also required that laboratories participating in the CODIS program maintain accreditation from an independent nonprofit organization that is actively involved in the forensic fields and that scientists processing DNA samples for submission into CODIS maintain proficiency and are routinely tested to ensure the quality of the profiles being uploaded into the database.
+The DNA Identification Act also required that laboratories participating in the CODIS program maintain accreditation from an independent nonprofit organisation that is actively involved in the forensic fields and that scientists processing DNA samples for submission into CODIS maintain proficiency and are routinely tested to ensure the quality of the profiles being uploaded into the database.
 The national level of CODIS (NDIS) was implemented in October 1998.
 Today, all 50 states, the District of Columbia, federal law enforcement, the Army Laboratory, and Puerto Rico participate in the national sharing of DNA profiles.